oddy-boop/Edusync-git/supabase/rls_policies.md

 ---
 ## `student_arrears` Policies

 These policies control access to student arrears records.
-Please **delete all old policies** for `student_arrears` before adding these new ones.
+Please **delete all old policies** for `student_arrears` before adding this new one to resolve the performance warning.

 ### Policy 1: `Users can manage and view arrears based on role`
 -   **Allowed operation:** `ALL`
 -   **Target roles:** `authenticated`
 -   **USING expression & WITH CHECK expression:**
     ```sql
     (
-      -- Admins can do anything
+      -- Admins can perform any action (SELECT, INSERT, UPDATE, DELETE)
       (public.get_my_role() = 'admin'::text)
       OR
-      -- Students can VIEW their own arrears
+      -- Students can only VIEW their own arrears.
+The check for 'select' ensures they cannot insert/update/delete.
       (
         (student_id_display = public.get_my_student_id()) AND
         (pg_catalog.current_query() ~* 'select')